Skip to main content

 CIT programs help to reduce officer and consumer injuries, reduce the arrests of people with mental illness, and increase referrals to treatment for people with mental illness.
 CITs respond to behavioral health crises in the community.

-Jail diversion services support individuals who are:
+Forensic diversion services support individuals who are:

-• Admission to the Oregon State Hospital,
+• Admission to the Oregon State Hospital;

-• Incarceration, probation, or institutionalization, and
+• Incarceration, probation, or institutionalization; and/or

 Resources